 “Aww come on Rosie, don’t be like that,” he retorted.

 The dim fucker could never take no for an answer.
 He was a man-whore.
 He must have had every girl in the school.
 Every girl except me.
-Didn’t stop him trying though.
+It didn’t stop him trying though.

 I shoved my hands in the pockets of my jeans shorts, and started to walk home.
 It was about a fifteen minute walk.
 I could have taken Patrick up on his offer, but it wouldn’t have just been a lift home.
 I could have gone on the bus, but I didn’t fancy sitting with the bunch of losers.
 As soon as I graduated, I was leaving this hell hole.
 I needed to talk to dad about letting me work with him.
 He wasn’t going to be happy.
 I knew he wanted me to do something legal, but he made more money in a day than most people made in a week.